Jaloliddin01/student-relationship-tutorial/README.md

 # student_relationship

-This is a simple Django project that demonstrates how to create a one-to-one relationship between two models.
+This is a simple Django project that demonstrates how to create a one-to-one relationship between multiple models.

 ## Database diagram